mohammad1997izadi/TFIDF-for-simple-document/README.md

-# TFIDF-for-simple-document
+# TF-IDF for a Simple Document

-calculating TFIDF for simple document contains 10 terms. next ranking terms based on input query
+This project calculates the Term Frequency-Inverse Document Frequency (TF-IDF) for a simple document containing 10 terms.
+It then ranks the terms based on a given input query.

-# Author Email : mohammad1997izadi@gmail.com
-# Author Name : Mohammad Izadi